 Musical theatre resumes are often seen as some kind of enchanted item of lore, but really, they’re no different from any other resume – if you want a job, you’ll need to send off a good resume and if you’re planning on auditioning for musical theatre, you’ll need one that really stands out from the crowd.

 99% of the time, that resume and headshot will be the only opportunity you get to land a musical theatre audition.
 With that in mind, here’s how to get yourself ready for the big time.

-It’s usually advised to stick to a plain font and use no color, but this isn’t strictly the best method of getting noticed (and that’s what it’s all about).
-Feel free to get creative, but also bear in mind that while the objective is to stand out from the stack, you also need to convey what you’re about in no less than ten seconds – this is the average time a director will glance at your CV.
+Bear in mind that you need to convey what you’re about in no less than 10 seconds – this is the average time a director will glance at your CV.

 As such, make sure everything’s easily visible at a glance.
 You shouldn’t pack things too close together or use a ridiculous amount of words in describing anything.
 Strong headings to separate areas of your resume are also useful.

-This includes full details of tutors who have helped you over the years since a good recommendation – especially in lieu of experience – is worth its weight in gold.
+This includes instructors who have helped you over the years, since a good recommendation — especially in lieu of experience — is worth its weight in gold.

 If you performed a role that you understudied, do list that as a credit on your resume with (u/s, perf.) next to the name of the role.
 It is important to say that you were the understudy, as someone could have seen the production and known you were not the person cast in the role.

 Understudy roles are ideally best replaced with full credits if at all possible, though naturally these will come over time.

 4. Skills to Pay the Bills